Vyral/base-template/_posts/2022-10-11-sinjins-experience-with-the-dave-hook-team.md

 tags:
 excerpt: Sinjin’s experience in the industry and working with the Dave Hooke Team.
 enclosure:
-pullquote: The Dake Hooke Team gave Sinjin a path to financial and personal freedom.
+pullquote: The Dave Hooke Team gave Sinjin a path to financial and personal freedom.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true